TaroEld/mod_dev_console/docs/README.md

 #### Node Level
 Often, it's useful to be able to look at an element that is below the current one.
 This is the `Node Level` value.
 The Node Level can be changed via `ctrl` + `up` | `down`. (modsetting keybind).
+#### Changing CSS values and locking elements
+You can change CSS values by typing in the input field at the top left.
+To get there without losing track of your current element, either use tab to focus it, or press ctrl+l (L) to "lock" the current element, so that it doesn't change when you move the cursor.
+To change css values, first write the class, then the new value, without any extra characters like you would in JS or something: width 10px instead of width: "10px".
+You can also have multiple values: border 10px solid black.

+## CSS/JS hot reloading
+Press ctrl+shift+c to reload CSS files, ctrl+shift+j to reload JS files.
+The former can be very useful if you are working on UI, although sometimes the re-layouting breaks and you will need to restart the game anyways.
+The latter tends to be situational, as generally everything breaks.
+But maybe you have some constant values that you want to refresh.
+To make this work, you will of course update the .zip folders of your mod.
+I use my (bbbuilder)[https://github.com/TaroEld/BBbuilder] application with "Update mod" to quickly refresh the file.

 ## Utility Functions